 There is no appeal against an administrative decision in relation to the requirements of the complaints procedures of the Office of the Press Ombudsman.

 What if the subject matter of the complaint is the subject matter of court proceedings?

 If the subject matter of the complaint is the subject matter of court proceedings in Ireland, consideration of your complaint will be postponed until the conclusion of the court proceedings, provided that the court proceedings conclude within two years and all information in relation to the complaint is submitted within the three month deadline.

 What if I want to make a complaint where other people are named in the article?

-If you are not named in the article, but you have satisfied the Press Ombudsman that you are personally affected by it, and if the article names another individual or individuals who may, in the opinion of the Press Ombudsman, also be personally affected by the article, the Press Ombudsman shall generally require the written permission of any such individual or individuals before he can consider your complaint.
+If you are not named in the article but you have satisfied the Press Ombudsman that you are personally affected by it, and if the article names another individual or individuals who may, in the opinion of the Press Ombudsman, also be personally affected by the article, the Press Ombudsman may require the written permission of any such individual or individuals before he can consider your complaint.

 How will my complaint be considered?